HRM-020: Probationary Period for University Staff Employees

 - In a classified position, have satisfactorily served a probation period, and have elected University Staff status.

-Administrative & Professional (A&P) faculty and academic faculty (teaching and research) who elect University Staff status and have completed the first twelve months of employment are not required to serve a new probationary period.
+Administrative & Professional (A&P) faculty and academic faculty (teaching and research) who elect University Staff status and have completed the first 12 months of employment are not required to serve a new probationary period.
 Effective January 3, 2007, the University no longer hires Administrative or Professional General Faculty members.

 - Roles and Responsibilities: